Updated: Nov 28

 The financial consequences of the Irvine pedestrian accident, such as the medical expenses and physical damage to the car, are known as economic damages.
 But non-monetary damages that still affect the injured party can be done for non-economic losses like emotional anguish, lowered quality of life, loss of companionship, and pain and suffering.

-The following elements have an impact on the amount of damages granted:
+The following elements have an impact on the number of damages granted:

 How bad your injuries are (according to what your medical records say)